Students at String Traditions perform

 We welcome all string students ages 9-14.
 Participants should have been playing for one year or more, feel ready to learn a few new tunes in the span of a week, and be excited to try something new.
 Whether you’ve been fiddling for years or just want to see what it’s all about, there’s something for you!

-A CIT program is available for musicians 15-18 who wish to assist with the younger classes.
+A CIT program is available for musicians 15-17 who wish to assist with the younger classes.
 CITs will have the opportunity to perform in an advanced ensemble directed by one of our teachers.
+(To see if the CIT program is a good fit for you, email Ellery Klein, String Traditions Artistic Director, at fiddle@powersmusic.org.)

 What will the week be like?

-Our focus at Strings Traditions is to explore all the fun ways to use our instruments: playing fiddle and popular music, improvising, thinking creatively, feeling rhythm and groove, and working collaboratively.
+Our focus at String Traditions is to explore all the fun ways to use our instruments: playing fiddle and popular music, improvising, thinking creatively, feeling rhythm and groove, and working collaboratively.

 You’ll meet the repertoire and styles of different fiddle traditions including Irish and Scottish, American, and more.
 You’ll play creative games and experiment with open-ended, curious ways of playing that seek to “see what happens” musically, rather than trying to reach a preconceived result.